 Yes, when there’s nothing in your stomach to slow the digestion of coconut oil, it quickly splits into its individual fatty acids and glycerols that stimulate bowel movement.

-If you really prefer eating coconut oil raw that way but yet you do not want to upset your stomach, then you must make sure your stomach is not empty.
+If you really prefer eating coconut oil raw for health benefits that way but yet you do not want to upset your stomach, then you must make sure your stomach is not empty.
 That means, you must consume something first before you ingest one or two tablespoonfuls of coconut oil.

-In essence, never take coconut oil on an empty stomach unless you desperately need coconut oil as a laxative to stimulate bowel movement.
+In essence, never take coconut oil on an empty stomach unless you desperately need coconut oil to relieve constipation.

 2. Adding Coconut Oil to Beverages